 - Toothbrush, unopened toothpaste, and alcohol-free mouthwash

 - Unopened lip balm

 - Unopened feminine products

 Rehabilitation is an opportunity to distance yourself from the people, places and ways of thinking that contribute to your drug or alcohol use.
-Because of this, we prohibit patients from bringing certain items to The Recovery Village Palmer Lake to help them focus on recovery.
+Because your focus is on recovery, we prohibit patients from bringing certain items to The Recovery Village at Palmer Lake to help them focus on recovery.
 Items NOT permitted at our facility include: